rfo909/CFT/doc/Doc.md

 # Functionality

-The CFT programming language is a glue between library functions, user input, and running external programs.
+The CFT programming language is a glue between library objects and functions, user input, and running external programs.
 It is designed for data filtering, and file processing, as well as being interactive.